mohamedjawady/mohamedjawady.github.io/content/posts/network-architecture-blue-team-fundamentals.md

 ---
-title: "Network Architecture for Blue Team Operations: Visibility, Segmentation, and Defense"
+title: "Enterprise Network Architecture for Blue Team Operations: Visibility, Segmentation, and Modern Defense Strategies"
-description: "Master network architecture fundamentals for effective blue team operations.
-Learn about network segmentation, visibility points, VLAN configuration, and defensive strategies against lateral movement attacks."
+description: "A guide to enterprise network architecture for blue team operations."
-date: "2025-07-28"
+date: "2025-08-07"
 author: "Mohamed Habib Jaouadi"
 tags: ["blue-team", "network-architecture", "network-security", "network-monitoring", "threat-hunting", "incident-response", "zero-trust", "network-segmentation"]
 banner: "/banners/posts/network-architecture-blue-team.jpg"
 bannerAlt: "Network Architecture and Blue Team Defense Strategies"
-visibility: "draft"
+visibility: "public"
 ---

 > **🎯 Blue Team Focus:** This post explores network architecture from a defensive perspective, focusing on visibility, monitoring, and containment strategies essential for modern blue team operations.

 ## Introduction

-Understanding your network architecture isn't just about knowing which cables connect where—it's about building a defensive advantage.
-For blue team professionals, network architecture directly impacts your ability to detect threats, respond to incidents, and contain attackers before they achieve their objectives.
+Knowing your network architecture is not just about knowing what cables plug to what other cables; it's the beginning of gaining a defensive advantage.
+For professionals working in blue team roles, network architecture has a profound impact on the ability to detect threats, respond to incidents, and contain an attacker to help ensure they do not accomplish their objectives.

-Modern enterprise networks are complex ecosystems of routers, switches, firewalls, and security devices.
-Each component can either strengthen your defensive posture or become a blind spot that attackers exploit.
-This post explores how to architect networks for optimal security monitoring and effective threat containment.
+Today's enterprise networks are broad and convoluted, consisting of routers, switches, firewalls, and numerous other and security devices.
+Each of these devices can contribute positively to your defensive posture or introduce blind spots in your defenses that can be utilized by an attacker.
+This article examines how to conduct network architecture that will improve your capacity to monitor your network for anomalies and a strategy for containment when under attack.

 ## The Evolution from Home to Enterprise Networks